-Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, librairies, etc., Tempe has received a higher than average score for its local amenities.
+Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Tempe has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.
-Some of the notable things to do include: Mill Avenue District, SEA LIFE Aquarium, and Arizona Mills Mall.
+Here are some of the more popular things to do in Tempe: Mill Avenue District, SEA LIFE Aquarium, and Arizona Mills Mall.

 |Average one way commute||21min||25min||26min|